BinomialLLC/basis_universal/README.md

 For Visual Studio 2019, you can now either use the CMakeLists.txt file or the included `basisu.sln` file.

+To compress a sRGB PNG/BMP/TGA/JPEG image to an ETC1S .KTX2 file:

+`basisu -ktx2 x.png`

+To compress a sRGB PNG/BMP/TGA/JPEG image to an UASTC .KTX2 file:

+`basisu -ktx2 -uastc x.png`

+To compress a sRGB PNG/BMP/TGA/JPEG image to an RDO UASTC .KTX2 file with mipmaps:

+`basisu -ktx2 -uastc -uastc_rdo_l 1.0 -mipmap x.png`

 To compress a sRGB PNG/BMP/TGA/JPEG image to an ETC1S .basis file:

 `basisu x.png`